virnarula/speechful/README.md

 - [ ] Change size - "Change size of paragraph (index)"
 - [ ] Change color - "Change color of paragraph (index)"
 - [ ] Make above paragraph functions into sentence function
+- [ ] Port application into a container such as Electron

 ## Technologies & Frameworks
 The front-end of this application is built with [React](https://reactjs.org/).
 For natural language processing, we are using [Google Speech](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).
+We hope that by using React we will be able to port this application easily to a stand-alone one.
+Simiarly, by using Google Speech we will be able to support more languages easily.
 Design element dependancies include: [Material-UI](https://material-ui.com/) and [FontAwesome](https://fontawesome.com/).

 ## Contribute
 In order to set up the project for contribution, run: